Skip to main content

 • An Anthropic API key - pay per token, best for teams

-• A Claude Pro or Max subscription — run claude login on your machine first
+• A Claude Pro or Max subscription - already signed in via claude login

 Install SlackHive